 ‘I loved the diary format.
 Short insights into the days and weeks of research, of the struggle to find a starting point or particular reference.
 Details of research trips abroad, to follow in Rose’s footsteps.
 This all made the book easy to read, the reader able to dip in and out of a particular time on Sarah LeFanu’s journey as biographer.’ – From First Page to Last

 ‘While Dreaming of Rose: A Biographer’s Journal is a book about Rose Macaulay’s biographer Sarah LeFanu, it is also, of course, about Rose Macaulay too.
 I’m not sure I expected to love this one as much as I did … it will interest those interested in Rose Macaulay and those interested in the art of the biographer.
 Warning – it might make you want to read a lot of books by Rose Macaulay, but of course I would say that could only be a good thing.’ – HeavenAli

 Other Rose Macaulay titles from Handheld Press

-Personal Pleasures, to be published alongside Dreaming of Rose, is a marvellous anthology of Macaulay’s essays on the enjoyment of life.
+Personal Pleasures, a marvellous anthology of Macaulay’s essays on the enjoyment of life.